New Zealand's Public Finance Act at 30: lessons, achievements and future directions

 - Ian Ball, Professor of Public Financial Management, Victoria University of Wellington

-A copy of the conference programme is available here.
+A final copy of the conference programme is available here.

 PFA30 conference dinner

-The conference dinner will be held on Saturday, 27 July at the Museum of New Zealand Te Papa Tongarewa.
-The fee for the dinner and pre-dinner drinks is included in the registration fee.
+The conference dinner was held on Saturday, 27 July at the Museum of New Zealand Te Papa Tongarewa.

 For all enquiries, please contact: PFA30@vuw.ac.nz